correa-rafael/backend/README.md

 ## Deployment

-The backend of the QR Code Detection Backend is deployed on the [Adaptable](https://qr-detection-app-backend.adaptable.app) platform, ensuring reliable and scalable performance for handling image processing tasks and serving API requests.
+The backend of the QR Code Detection is deployed on the [Adaptable](https://qr-detection-app-backend.adaptable.app) platform, ensuring reliable and scalable performance for handling image processing tasks and serving API requests.
+It works in conjunction with the frontend application, with the frontend handling user interactions and the backend performing the heavy lifting of image processing and AI-based QR code detection.
 The frontend is deployed on [Vercel](https://qr-detection-app.vercel.app/), implemented in the [qr-detection-app](https://github.com/correa-rafael/qr-detection-app/) repository.

+## Installation

+To run the QR Code Detection Backend locally, follow these steps:

+1. Clone this repository.
+2. Navigate to the project directory.
+3. Install dependencies using `pip install -r requirements.txt`.
+4. Start the Flask server using `python app.py`.

 ## Usage